-Urpiner is the local beer, named after the hill overlooking town.
+Urpiner is the local beer, named after the hill overlooking the town.
 You can find the Urpiner brewery is south of town, as well as in almost every restaurant, bar, and market.
 I like to drink the Urpiner Extra Hoppy while sitting at the outdoor tables on SNP Square.
 This beer is very popular in central Slovakia.

 Linger in Slovak Coffee Shops

-There are a lot of cute, cosy cafés in Banská Bystrica that serve coffee, tea, cakes, and have full bars.
+There are a lot of cute, cozy cafés in Banská Bystrica that serve coffee, tea, cakes, and have full bars.
 We especially like Leroy Café and Bar for its hygge atmosphere and thick hot chocolate.